Ready to explore beyond ChatGPT?…

 By default, both functions use the gpt-3.5-turbo model, which is recommended for most use cases.
 However, you can easily change the model used by these functions to suit your specific needs.

-To change the model, modify the model variable in the __call__ method of the GPT and GPTTXT classes in the gpt.py file.
+file.
 For example, to use the text-curie-002 model, change the following lines:

 In the GPT and GPTTXT classes:

-model = "gpt-3.5-turbo"
+= "gpt-3.5-turbo" model

 to

-model = "text-curie-002"
+= "text-curie-002" model

-After making these changes, the gpt() and gpttxt() functions will use the specified model when making requests to the OpenAI API.
+functions will use the specified model when making requests to the OpenAI API.

 Customizing System Content Prompt